ibireme/yyjson/doc/BuildAndTest.md

 yyjson_read()
  ```
 This will reduce the binary size by about 60%.<br/>
-It is recommended when you don't need to parse JSON.
+It is recommended when JSON parsing is not required.

 ● **YYJSON_DISABLE_WRITER**<br/>
-Define as 1 to disable JSON writer.<br/>
+Define this as 1 to disable JSON writer.<br/>
 This will disable these functions at compile-time:
 ```c
 yyjson_write()